drjdlarson/gust/docs/source/guide.rst

 * Frontend includes all the UI design from QtDesigner and logic for all UI windows.
 To interact with the backend / database, it sends HTTP requests to WSGI App.
 These requests are sent as URLs formatted with requested information / commands.
 The HTTP requests typically return a dict to the Frontend that can be displayed in the UI with appropriate formatting.
 * WSGI App routes the HTTP requests to specific classes (in wsgi_apps/api/resources/) to perform certain tasks based on the requests' URL.
 * Dashed ellipses in above diagram represent components that spawn separate sub-processes.
 Start / end of these subprocesses are handled by the backend.
 All these processes have access to the common database.
+* radio_manager package handles all communication with the vehicle radios.
+It includes methods to connect, send, and receive MAVLink messages from the vehicle using dronekit's API.

+    * Note : Each radio_manager process is linked to a unique vehicle and is only responsible for communicating with that vehicle.
+These radio_manager processes run independently enabling multiple vehicle connection.

 * All processes are capable of sending messages to the backend via UDP sockets (handled by gust/conn_manager).
 * sqlite is used for database.
 All processes write information to the database, and WSGI app extracts it from the database for frontend display.